smattymatty/mathew-storm-site/writing_content/Chapter 1 - The Arrival.md

 The blueprint was smaller but more disturbing.
 Passages that spiraled inward with mathematical inevitability.

-"Who are you feeding?"
+"A whole chamber, for feeding?"
 Sisyphus asked.

 Daedalus's hands began trembling again.
 "Athens sends... payment.
 Every seven years.
 Fourteen."
 He couldn't quite look at Sisyphus.
 "The beast must be fed, or it will break free."